-5It is thus that a tax upon the necessaries of life, operates exactly in the same manner as a direct tax upon the wages of labour.
+It is thus that a tax upon the necessaries of life, operates exactly in the same manner as a direct tax upon the wages of labour.
 The labourer, though he may pay it out of his hand, cannot, for any considerable time at least, be properly said even to advance it.
 It must always in the long-run be advanced to him by his immediate employer in the advanced rate of his wages.
 His employer, if he is a manufacturer, will charge upon the price of his goods this rise of wages, together with a profit; so that the final payment of the tax, together with this over-charge, will fall upon the consumer.
 If his employer is a farmer, the final payment, together with a like over-charge, will fall upon the rent of the landlord.

+So that a tax on necessaries, like a tax on wages, raises wages those high duties seem to have no effect upon the wages of labour.
+The same thing may be said of the taxes upon tea and sugar; which in England and Holland have become luxuries of the lowest ranks of people; and of those upon chocolate, which in Spain is said to have become so.
+The different taxes which in Great Britain have in the course of the present century been imposed upon spirituous liquors, are not supposed to have had any effect upon the wages of labour.
+The rise in the price of porter, occasioned by an additional tax of three shillings upon the barrel of strong beer, 1 has not raised the wages of common labour in London.
+These were about eighteen pence and twenty-pence a day before the tax, and they are not more now.

-6It is otherwise with taxes upon what I call luxuries; even upon those of the poor.
+It is otherwise with taxes upon what I call luxuries; even upon those of the poor.
 The rise in the price of the taxed commodities, will not necessarily occasion any rise in the wages of labour.
 A tax upon tobacco, for example, though a luxury of the poor as well as of the rich, will not raise wages.
-Though it is taxed in England at three times, and in France at fifteen times its original price, those high duties seem to have no effect upon the wages of labour.
-The same thing may be said of the taxes upon tea and sugar; which in England and Holland have become luxuries of the lowest ranks of people; and of those upon chocolate, which in Spain is said to have become so.
-The different taxes which in Great Britain have in the course of the present century been imposed upon spirituous liquors, are not supposed to have had any effect upon the wages of labour.
-The rise in the price of porter, occasioned by an additional tax of three shillings upon the barrel of strong beer, 6 has not raised the wages of common labour in London.
-These were about eighteen-pence and twenty-pence a day before the tax, and they are not more now.
-7 moderate, or to refrain altogether from the use of superfluities which they can no longer easily afford.
-8 Their ability to bring up families, in consequence of this forced frugality, instead of being diminished, is frequently, perhaps, increased by the tax.
-9 It is the sober and industrious poor who generally bring up the most numerous families, and who principally supply the demand for useful labour.
+Though it is taxed in England at three times, and in France at fifteen times its original price, as they act like sumptuary laws, and so do not diminish the ability of the poor to bring up useful families, families, in consequence of this forced frugality, instead of being diminished, is frequently, perhaps, increased by the tax.
+It is the sober and industrious poor who generally bring up the most numerous families, and who principally supply the demand for useful labour.
 All the poor indeed are not sober and industrious, and the dissolute and disorderly might continue to indulge themselves in the use of such commodities after this rise of price in the same manner as before; without regarding the distress which this indulgence might bring upon their families.
 Such disorderly persons, however, seldom rear up numerous families; their children generally perishing from neglect, mismanagement, and the scantiness or unwholesomeness of their food.
-If by the strength of their constitution they survive the hardships to which the bad conduct of their parents exposes them; yet the example of that bad conduct commonly corrupts their morals; so that, instead of being useful to society by their industry, they become publick nuisances by their vices and disorders.
+If by the strength of their constitution they survive the hardships to which the bad conduct of their parents exposes them; yet the example of that bad conduct commonly corrupts their morals; so that, instead of being useful to society by their industry, they become public nuisances by their vices and disorders.
 Though the advanced price of the luxuries of the poor, therefore, might increase somewhat the distress of such disorderly families, and thereby diminish somewhat their ability to bring up children; it would not probably diminish much the useful population of the country.